vonschutter/RTD-Setup/modules/macos-kvm.mod/README.md

 ## What It Does

-The default command is `prepare`.
-A normal run:
+The default action is "Prepare complete VM" (command:  `prepare`).
+A normal run does the following:

 1. Checks or installs QEMU/KVM, libvirt, OVMF, `dmg2img`, Python, `curl` or `wget`, and related helper tools.
 2. Starts/enables libvirt where possible and ensures the default libvirt NAT network is available.